andrewc2/LHWB-Bot/README.md

 # Red-Bot
-A bot for the our Discord server.
+A bot for our Discord server.

 I do not guarantee stability when used on any other server, though it should work.
 It currently will only play music on one server at a time.
 Fully rewritten using discord.js.